Why IT-Independent Wireless Sensors are the Future of Factory Reliability

 Waites’ predictive maintenance solution is purpose-built to run entirely within the operational technology (OT) layer.
 By design, it avoids corporate networks, enabling teams to deploy quickly, scale predictably, and maintain visibility even when internal systems are disrupted.
 This blog explores how the OT-first approach supports enterprise-scale condition monitoring across industrial environments.

-By staying outside enterprise networks, Waites also avoids shared infrastructure vulnerabilities.
-Even if a corporate system is down due to a cyberattack or internal failure, Waites continues collecting and transmitting condition data, ensuring operational continuity when it's most needed.
+By staying outside enterprise networks, Waites avoids shared infrastructure vulnerabilities, collecting and transmitting condition data independently and ensuring operational continuity when it's most needed.

 Inside the Waites Gateway Architecture